sassoftware/sas-project-change-manager/README.md

 # Project Change Manager

 ## Overview
 Project Change Manager is a project change management tool.
-The Project Change Manager manages manage your project's SAS assets and sets them to a known state.
+The Project Change Manager manages your project's SAS assets and sets them to a known state.
 Do not make the same change twice and view an audit table to track changes.
 The Project Change Manager is inspired by [Liquibase](https://www.liquibase.org/).
 It includes several examples on how to make the best use of the Project Chanage Manager.

 It is currently being developed on Linux SAS remotely.
 It can be enhanced to run on Windows or locally with only minor modifications.

 Project Change Manager is a set of a SAS programs and macros that is read as input into an XML changelog.
-The XML changelog, which lists the changesets (SAS programs) to be executed.
+The XML changelog lists the changesets (SAS programs) to be executed.
 Each changeset has its log file redirected to a common log directory, and its execution will be logged in a databasechangelog data set.
 A changeset can run only once.
 By reviewing the databasechangelog, you can quickly gather information to determine the state of your SAS assets.
 By reviewing the logs, you can review the outcome of each changeset.

 ### Prerequisites
 - SAS 9.4 or above